 - rash on cheeks or arms that is sensitive to sunlight

 Rabeprazole may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.

 People who take proton pump inhibitors such as rabeprazole may be more likely to fracture their wrists, hips, or spine than people who do not take one of these medications.
-The risk is highest in people who take high doses of one of these medications or take them for one year or longer.
+People who take proton pump inhibitors may also develop fundic gland polys (a type of growth on the stomach lining).
+These risks are highest in people who take high doses of one of these medications or take them for one year or longer.
 Talk to your doctor about the risk of taking rabeprazole.